splunk/TA-VaultSync/README.md

     * Required

     vault_url = <string>
-    * Vault URL
-    * Your Hashicorp Vault URL
+    * Hashicorp Vault URL
     * Required

     vault_namespace = <string>
-    * Vault Namespace
-    * The namespace your secret resides in
+    * The namespace in vault containing your secret
     * Optional

     vault_token = <string>
-    * Vault Token
-    * An authorization token with read access to your secret
+    * Authorization token with read access to your secret
     * This will be encrypted into Splunk's Credential Store any time the input runs and detects a plaintext value
     * Required

     vault_engine_path = <string>
-    * Vault Engine Path
-    * The path to the KV Engine your secret is stored in
+    * The path to the KV Engine containing your secret
     * Required

     vault_secret_path = <string>
-    * Vault Secret Path
-    * The path, underneath vault_engine_path, that points to your secret
+    * The path, relative from vault_engine_path, of your secret
     * Required

     vault_secret_key = <string>
-    * Vault Secret Key
-    * The key of your KV secret that contains the value you want to synchronize into Splunk's Credential Store
+    * The key in your KV secret to synchronize
     * Required

     credential_app = <string>
-    * Credential App Context
     * The app context to use for the created/updated credential
     * Optional

     credential_realm = <string>
-    * Credential Realm
     * The realm of the created/updated credential
     * Optional

     credential_username = <string>
-    * Credential Username
     * The username of the created/updated credential
     * Required